-The JV Partners are currently further defining the Orinduik geological modeling, 3D reprocessing, prospects maturation and upgrading of the drilling targets inventory selection in an ongoing process.
+The JV Partners continue to evaluate the Orinduik geological modeling, 3D reprocessing, and prospects maturation in order to define the Cretaceous drilling targets.

-On August 10, 2023, the Company announced that it has signed a Sale Purchase Agreement (the "Agreement") pursuant to which its wholly owned subsidiary, Eco Guyana Oil and Gas (Barbados) Limited ("Eco Guyana"), will acquire a 60% Operated Interest in Orinduik Block, offshore Guyana, through the acquisition of Tullow Guyana B.V. ("TGBV"), a wholly owned subsidiary of Tullow Oil Plc. ("Tullow") (the "Transaction") in exchange for a combination of upfront cash and contingent consideration.
+On August 10, 2023, the Company announced that it had signed a Sale Purchase Agreement (the "Agreement") pursuant to which its wholly owned subsidiary, Eco Guyana Oil and Gas (Barbados) Limited ("Eco Guyana"), would acquire a 60% Operated Interest in Orinduik Block, offshore Guyana, through the acquisition of Tullow Guyana B.V. ("TGBV"), a wholly owned subsidiary of Tullow Oil Plc. ("Tullow") (the "Transaction") in exchange for a combination of upfront cash and contingent consideration.